Tuesday 30 April 2024

 Kubernetes (k8s) is:

-• Platform for managing application containers (containerised applications, container-oriented applications) across multiple hosts (one or more host clusters)
+• Platform for managing application containers (containerised applications, container-oriented applications, containerized workloads and services) across multiple hosts (one or more host clusters)

 • Container orchestration technology - system for automating the operations and management of application containers in complex, multi-container workloads: